markgbeckett/jupiter_ace/serial_int/README.md

 - SRESET - reset serial interface (required before any other commands)
 - XBGET - download block of data to Minstrel 4th using XMODEM protocol.
 Syntax is `<address> XBGET`.
 On exit, TOS contains 0, if transfer succeeded, and -1, otherwise.
 - XBPUT - upload block of memory from Minstrel 4th using XMODEM protocol.
 Syntax is `<address> <size> XBPUT`.
-On exit, TOS contains 0, if transfer succeeded and -1 otherwise.
+On exit, TOS contains 0, if transfer succeeded, and -1 otherwise.
 - RX - receive a byte via serial interface (on return, byte received is on TOS (or -1, if no byte available).
 - TX - transmit a byte via serial interface (on return, TOS indicates outcome: 0 means success, -1 means failure).
 - TEE - echo screen output to serial interface.
 Useful for capturing FORTH word listings or the transcript of an adventure game, for example.